FAQs – Master of Business Law

 What is the duration for completing the programme?

 It will take students at least two academic years to complete the MBL programme.
-Students of the MBL programme can complete their course in up to eight years from the year of their enrolment.
+Students of the MBL programme can complete their programme in up to eight years from the year of their enrolment.

 Students are required to pay the prescribed fee at the time of admission.
-If a student has to continue the course beyond the second academic year because of non-fulfilment of the prescribed requirements for the award of the degree, they will be permitted to continue for the subsequent three academic years or until the time when all programme requirements are completed whichever is earlier by paying a continuation fee as prescribed for each year.
+If a student has to continue the programme beyond the second academic year because of non-fulfilment of the prescribed requirements for the award of the degree, they will be permitted to continue for the subsequent three academic years or until the time when all programme requirements are completed whichever is earlier by paying a continuation fee as prescribed for each year.

 After five years, if the student is still not able to clear the programme they may be given an extension of another 3 years by paying Rs.
 5000 per year for the subsequent three years as extension fee, provided they have cleared at least a total of five courses out of